Cuckoo: Migration

-Within Africa, ten species make regular intra-continental migrations that are described as polarised; that is, they spend the non-breeding season in the tropical centre of the continent and move north and south to breed in the more arid and open savannah and deserts.
+Within Africa, 10 species make regular intracontinental migrations that are described as polarised.
+That is, they spend the nonbreeding season in the tropical centre of Africa and move north and south to breed in the more arid and open savannah and deserts.
 This is the same as the situation in the Neotropics, where no species have this migration pattern, or tropical Asia, where a single species does.
-83% of the Australian species are partial migrants within Australia or travel to New Guinea and Indonesia after the breeding season.
+About 83% of the Australian species are partial migrants within Australia or travel to New Guinea and Indonesia after the breeding season.

-In some species the migration is diurnal, as in the channel-billed cuckoo, or nocturnal, as in the yellow-billed cuckoo.
+In some species, the migration is diurnal, as in the channel-billed cuckoo, or nocturnal, as in the yellow-billed cuckoo.

 Behaviour and ecology

-The cuckoos are for the most part solitary birds that seldom occur in pairs or groups.
+The cuckoos are, for the most part, solitary birds that seldom occur in pairs or groups.
 The biggest exception to this are the anis of the Americas, which have evolved cooperative breeding and other social behaviours.
-For the most part the cuckoos are also diurnal as opposed to nocturnal, but many species call at night (see below).
+For the most part, the cuckoos are also diurnal as opposed to nocturnal, but many species call at night (see below).
 The cuckoos are also generally a shy and retiring family, more often heard than seen.
-The exception to this are again the anis, which are often extremely trusting towards humans and other species.
+The exception to this is again the anis, which are often extremely trusting towards humans and other species.